pathoam/solana/bench-exchange/README.md

 }
 ```

-## Trade swaps
+## Trades

 The Matcher is monitoring the accounts assigned to the exchange program and
 building a trade-order table.
 The trade order table is used to identify
 matching trade orders which could be fulfilled.
 When a match is found the
-Matcher should issue a swap request.
-Swap requests may not satisfy the entirety
+Matcher should issue a match request.
+Match requests may not satisfy the entirety
 of either order, but the exchange will greedily fulfill it.
 Any leftover tokens
-in either account will keep the trade order valid for further swap requests in
+in either account will keep the Order valid for further swap requests in
 the future.

 Matching trade orders are defined by the following swap requirements:

-- Opposite polarity (one `To` and one `From`)
+- Opposite polarity offerA coincides with acceptB and acceptA with offerB
-- Operate on the same token pair
+- Operate on the same assets
-- The price ratio of the `From` order is greater than or equal to the `To` order
 - There are sufficient tokens to perform the trade

 Orders can be written in the following format:

-`investor direction pair quantity price-ratio`
+`investor offerAsset offerAmount acceptAsset acceptAmount `

 For example:

-- `1 T AB 2 1`
+- `1 A 2 B 2`
   - Investor 1 wishes to exchange 2 A tokens to B tokens at a ratio of 1 A to 1
     B
-- `2 F AC 6 1.2`
+- `2 A 5 B 6`
-  - Investor 2 wishes to exchange A tokens from 6 B tokens at a ratio of 1 A
+  - Investor 2 wishes to exchange 5 A tokens for 6 B tokens at a ratio of 1A:1.2B
-    from 1.2 B

 An order table could look something like the following.
 Notice how the columns
 are sorted low to high and high to low, respectively.
 Prices are dramatic and